SilyNoMeta/cached-prisma/README.md

 import { Redis } from "cached-prisma";

 class CustomPrisma extends Prisma {
-  static override cacheFactory = () => new Redis("127.0.0.1", 6379, 10);
+  static override cacheFactory = () => new Redis("127.0.0.1", 6379, "", 10);
 }
 ```

+The third constructor parameter is the redis password (if any).
-The third constructor parameter each time is the storage lifetime of each write in seconds.
+The fourth constructor parameter each time is the storage lifetime of each write in seconds.

 Caches implement safe read and write methods: